nawhi/webstorm-golf/README.md

 ### Prerequisites
 Clone the repo and run `yarn install`.

+There are TODO holes on this course.

-For each hole, your task is to conver the file called `hole` into the one called `target` in as few keystrokes as possible.
+Your task is to convert the file called `hole` into the one called `target` in as few keystrokes as possible.

+A keystroke is defines as: TODO

+If you are working with a partner, you may wish to install the [Presentation Assistant](https://plugins.jetbrains.com/plugin/7345-presentation-assistant) IDE plugin to make it easier for them to see what you are doing.

 There is a command-line watcher available by running `yarn verify` with the name of the hole directory, e.g. `yarn verify hole1`.